Tell Me A Story Contest

 Email email@example.com to request a docent led tour.

-The Field Trips & Education Programs brochure provides an overview of the museum’s exhibitions for 2016-2017 school year and information on how to schedule and prepare for a successful field-trip.
-The 2017-2018 edition is coming soon!
-To receive a copy, send a request to email@example.com or call (909) 395-2510.
+The Field Trips & Education Programs brochure provides an overview of the Museum’s exhibitions for the school year and information on how to schedule and prepare for a successful field-trip.
+The 2017-2018 edition is below!
+To receive a copy, send a request to firstname.lastname@example.org or call (909) 395-2510.
 We hope to see you at the museum soon!

 Outreach Program: Ontario History on the Go!